Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 • Control lives on the device

-• Risk lives with the user
+• Risk resides with the user

 • Access lives in the network